 Graduated 1995 with majors in Psychology and Business Communications.

 After graduation, Brenda began her business career working for Copier Concepts.
 She then started her climb up the corporate ladder by landing a job as an accounts manager for Xerox, "The Document Company."
 Her current duties in this position include developing new accounts for Government agencies, State agencies, and law offices.
 In her spare time, Brenda teaches figure skating classes in Spooner, Wisconsin.

 * Jason Sirovy

-Advice for current or prospective psychology majors: The advice that I would like to give current and prospective students is to give serious thought on what you really want to do with your degree.
-Participate in an internship to gain experience in that field of study and finally attend graduate school once you are finished to further yourself.
-Psychology applys to many walks of life so be sure to do something you enjoy and will be happy doing.
-But most importantly enjoy college while your there.
+Advice for current or prospective psychology majors: Give serious thought on what you really want to do with your degree.
+Participate in an internship to gain experience in that field of study, and finally, attend graduate school once you are finished - to further yourself.
+Psychology applies to many walks of life so be sure to do something you enjoy and will be happy doing.
+But most importantly, enjoy college while your there.
 Allow the professors to take care of you and keep your mind open to learning and having fun.

 * Walter Sorenson